Wirecloud/wirecloud/docs/development/platform/themes.md

 This section describe how to create new themes for WireCloud.

+> This documentation is based in WireCloud 0.8.2.
+Previous versions of WireCloud
+> works in a similiar way, but some details may differ.

 ## Basic themes

 If you do not require a full customised theme, you can create a new theme by